 c.
 ACC Portfolio Path

-The applicant needs to submit an audio recording and a written transcript of the coaching session online.
-Once again, a completion of the Coach Knowledge Assessment (CKA) is required at this level.
+- The applicant needs to submit an audio recording and a written transcript of the coaching session online.
+Once again, completion of the Coach Knowledge Assessment (CKA) is required at this level.

-The ICF highlights the applicant needs to complete an entire ICF Accredited Coach Training Program (ACTP).
-This also requires a 500 hours (440 paid hours) which are minimum for the coaching experience with 25 clients.
+To become a Professional Certified Coach, PCC, the applicant needs to complete an entire ICF Accredited Coach Training Program (ACTP).
+This also requires 500 hours (440 paid hours) which is the minimum for the coaching experience with 25 clients.

 b.
 PCC ACSTH Path